 Marketing Automation is an amazing tool for B2C businesses, however, it has a reputation for being strictly used for B2B companies.
 Nothing could be further from the truth.
 In fact, B2C marketers who are using automation have seen conversion rates as high as 50% according to eMarketer Email Marketing Benchmarks report.

 B2C companies are seeing improved results due to the consumer’s typical buying process.
 Consumers, today are making buying decisions in a non-linear process.
-They come into and go out of market many times before they actually make the purchase.
+They come into and go out of the market many times before they actually make the purchase.
 This makes new customer acquisition harder and more expensive and ultimately takes longer to realize a sale.

 Consider a non-automated form of marketing.
 With no means to aggregate a prospects behaviors or interests, the likelihood of contacting them too often or with irrelevant messaging is exceptionally high.